Generic Name: Atomoxetine (AT oh mox e teen)

 - It may be given to you for other reasons.
 Talk with the doctor.

 What do I need to tell my doctor BEFORE I take Strattera?

-- If you have any of these health problems: Glaucoma, very bad heart disease, high blood pressure, or pheochromocytoma.
+- If you have any of these health problems: Glaucoma, heart disease, high blood pressure, or pheochromocytoma.